SebasLee/Amazon-Assesment/README.md

 Forking repositories allow for wider access to Github users since they can edit any public project with supervision.
 Merging edits with the original repository occurs only with that repository owner's permission.
 It leaves room for reviewing code and ensuring changes are satisfactory.

-This user guide will focus on how to Fork repositories and implement changes.
+This user guide is for new Github users and will focus on how to Fork repositories and implement changes.
 It will center around MacOS systems.
 <br></br>
 # How to Fork a Github Repository
 To fork a repository, first locate a repository to work on through public access or an invititation from the owner.
 Once on the homepage for the project, click the Fork button located in the top-right corner of the browser and near the profile icon.